Items in Blazor Timeline Component

 Blazor Timeline Component with Disabled Item

-You can customize the appearance of the Timeline item by specifying a custom CSS class using the CssClass property.
+Customize the appearance of a Timeline item by specifying a custom CSS class using the CssClass property.